DIPlib/diplib/src/documentation/styleguide.md

   `enum class`, preferably in `dip::Option::` or another sub-namespace.
 These are simpler and more efficient than strings.

-- Don't use boolean parameters, prefer "yes"/"no" or "on"/"off" strings in high-level functions, and `enum class` with two options defined in `dip::Option::` namespace for low-level functions.
+- Don't use `bool` as a function parameter, prefer "yes"/"no" or "on"/"off" strings in high-level functions, and `enum class` with two options defined in `dip::Option::` namespace for low-level functions.

+- Multiple return values are preferably combined in a `struct`, rather than a `std::tuple` or similar, as a `struct` has named members and is easier to use.
+Output should rarely be put into the function's argument list, with the exception of images (see \ref design_function_signatures).

 ## Naming conventions: